huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

 \right]
 $$

-Some of you may ask how can we know the depth value $$Z'$$?
+Some of you may ask how can we know the depth value $Z'$?

 Obviously, because we project the 3D model into image plane, we definitely can know this (we are kings in computer graphics).
 In OpenGL, we can access depth map by the function [glReadPixel](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glReadPixels.xhtml), but with openGLES, a little trick is required that we have to compact depth value in fragment shader into RGBA value and render it before accessing with glReadPixel since openGLES doesn't support reading depth map operator, but there will be variance.

 #### Rendering

-Because our camera is a little bit different to normal schema in OpenGL that is our camera simulates the real camera looking in positive direction of $$z$$ axis.
+Because our camera is a little bit different to normal schema in OpenGL that is our camera simulates the real camera looking in positive direction of $z$ axis.
 So, the look at matrix and projection matrix would be different.

 $$\begin{aligned}
     L &= \left[